mperry-dev/TournaMaths/README.md

 `PGPASSWORD=password psql -h localhost -p 5432 -U admin_user -d dev`

+You can also docker exec onto the container and use `psql` to get in from there.

 ## Accessing Production PostgreSQL Database via Shell from EC2 Serial Console

 Start by logging into EC2 serial console.
 Then run: